 As an older production facility, the Luverne Facility is more susceptible to maintenance issues that result in production challenges than newer production facilities.
 In the second quarter of 2017, we hired a third-party engineering firm to test the structural integrity of two of our oldest fermentation vessels.
 These fermentation vessels are fabricated from carbon steel and are dedicated to ethanol production.
-Recently, we decided to repair these two carbon steel fermentation vessels.
-Repairs are expected to be completed by the second quarter of 2019 at the latest, at an estimated cost of approximately \$0.6 million.
-After the repairs, the estimated useful life of the vessels is expected to be 20 years.
-Also, in the middle of 2018, we hired a third-party engineering firm to test a third carbon steel fermenter.
-The results indicated the vessel had approximately one year of useful life remaining.
-We have not made a decision on whether to repair the third fermenter.
-If we did not repair at least one of these three fermenters in the next 12 months, it is possible we would have had to shut down ethanol production until repaired.
+In 2018, we hired a third-party engineering firm to test a third carbon steel fermenter.
+In 2019, we repaired each of our carbon steel fermentation vessels.
+After the repairs, the estimated useful life of the fermentation vessels is expected to be 20 years.
+If our fermenters have engineering issues in the future and we do not repair them, it is possible we would have had to shut down ethanol production until repaired.
 If we were to shut down ethanol production, we could not produce isobutanol.
 Any such production stoppages or costs incurred to repair or replace our fermentation vessels could have a material adverse effect on our business, financial condition and results of operations.

-We may be unable to successfully negotiate final, binding terms related to non-binding isobutanol, ATJ and other hydrocarbon supply and distribution agreements, which could harm our commercial prospects.
+We may be unable to successfully perform under current or future supply and distribution agreements to provide our isobutanol, ATJ and other renewable hydrocarbon products, which could harm our commercial prospects.